project-chip/connectedhomeip/docs/testing/python.md

 ## Accessing Clusters and Cluster Elements by ID

 [ClusterObjects.py](https://github.com/project-chip/connectedhomeip/blob/master/src/controller/python/chip/clusters/ClusterObjects.py)
-has a set of objects that map ID to the codegen'd object.
+has a set of objects that map ID to the code generated object.

 `chip.clusters.ClusterObjects.ALL_CLUSTERS`